A Buyer’s Guide: 4 of the Most Affordable Flooring Options

 When remodeling a home, it’s essential to factor in the cost of new flooring.
 One of the best things about new floors is that you can model a whole room around them, so it’s crucial to find beautiful, quality options.
 But, when you’re a homeowner renovating on an already tight budget, it’s even more critical to find an affordable flooring option.

 Fortunately, there is a wide variety of different flooring types, all available in a broad range of costs.
+In order to learn more the cost of flooring, see our post on the cost based on the flooring type to help with your decision.
 But homeowners who might be feeling the pinch need to be more frugal.
 However, if you want the best of both worlds–a more affordable option that enhances your home’s look and style–Twenty & Oak has a few suggestions.
 Here are four of the most affordable flooring options for your home.

 Vinyl Sheet Flooring

 Vinyl sheet flooring has always offered an exceptionally affordable price point for homeowners on a tight budget.
 The good news is that you no longer have to sacrifice style for affordability.
 As of late, vinyl sheet flooring has been vastly improved and updated to reflect more modern style flooring and even replicate hardwood planks and natural stone tiles through advanced imaging techniques.

 Don’t brush off luxury vinyl plank and tile flooring as a high-cost product.
 On the contrary, LVP and LVT can still offer some very budget-friendly prices.
 And since the advanced imaging techniques have come such a long way, vinyl planks and tiles can resemble just about any material as well.

 Vinyl planks can appear like hardwood, available in a variety of stained and distressed reclaimed wood visuals.
 This flooring type also comes in either a click-lock or glue down installation.